mbootsman/auto-hide-admin-bar/readme.txt

 == Installation ==

-1. Upload `auto-hide-admin-bar` directory to the `/wp-content/plugins/` directory
+1. Upload `auto-hide-admin-bar` directory to the `/wp-content/plugins/` directory or upload the auto-hide-admin-bar.zip as a new plugin.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. We're all done, now you have an auto hiding Toolbar.

 == Frequently Asked Questions ==

-= Can this plugin be translated in my own language? = Sure, just go [here](https://translate.wordpress.org/projects/wp-plugins/auto-hide-admin-bar) and translate this plugin in your own language.
+= Can this plugin be translated in my own language? = Yes, please use the .pot file, and submit your own language file through a PR.

-== Screenshots ==
-How do we make screenshots of things that are hidden? :)

 == Changelog ==
 = 1.6.5 =
 * Added language files (Dutch, Chinese (Taiwan))
+* Added logic for language files without w.org
+* Added pot file

 = 1.6.4 =
 * Added GitHub URI to support [git-updater](https://github.com/afragen/git-updater)